Asmodeusxxx85/altinn-receipt/README.md

 cd altinn-receipt
 ```
 __Prerequisite__
 1. This **Receipt** needs `app-localtest` for backend services.
-Before starting the `app-localtest` some modification woul dbe needed in the docker-compose.yml file to set a couple of environment variables.
+Before starting the `app-localtest` some modification would be needed in the docker-compose.yml file to set a couple of environment variables.
 2. Also an app from **Altinn Studio** is needed for creating data that should be presented in the **Receipt**.